Dycool/Nintendo-Switch-PC-Control/README.md

 **Gyroscope and Rumble** - PC clients with gyro-capable controllers (DS4, DualSense, compatible USB motion pads), Android and iOS can send motion data!
 Rumble is only supported on PC clients or controllers connected through the mobile apps.

+**Macros** - Create, record and share your own macros from any PC client!

 **Supports any raspberry pi with usb gadget!**

 > **Pre-compiled Binaries Available!**